-A protest is an action taken by any legal entity or any individual, rider, team, manufacturer, official etc. against another legal entity or any individual, rider, team, manufacturer, official etc.
+A protest is an action taken by any legal entity or any individual, rider, team, manufacturer, official etc. to the FIM WSBK Stewards against another legal entity or any individual, rider, team, manufacturer, official etc.

-3.4.1.2 Right of protest
+3.4.1.1 Right of protest

-A protest can be lodged against:
+A protest may be lodged against:

-- an entry of a Rider, a Team or a Manufacturer, - an alleged non-compliance of a machine with the regulations, - a classification established at the end of a practice or a race, - any alleged error, irregularity or breach of the regulations occurring during an event, - a presumed wrongdoing behaviour of a competitor, not seen or not sanctioned by the disciplinary authorities, having occurred during an event.
+- an entry of a Rider, a Team or a Manufacturer, - an alleged non-compliance of a machine with the regulations, - a classification established at the end of a practice or a race, - any alleged error, irregularity or breach of the regulations occurring during an event, - a presumed wrongdoing behaviour of a competitor, not seen or not sanctioned by the FIM WSBK Stewards having occurred during an event.